 Until your child support order is modified, you are still legally required to continue paying what you were ordered to pay.
 As much as possible, keep paying it as not doing so could lead to serious legal consequences no matter your reason for doing so.
 Keep in mind that, if granted, the modification can be applied retroactively.

 As soon as you learn about your unemployment, you should act quickly and reach out to an attorney.
 Your attorney can advise you as to what your next steps should be, especially if your child’s other parent will not agree to a change in child support.
 Either way, you will need to file paperwork with the court to get your request granted.

 Modify Your Child Support With The Assistance Of An Experienced Charlotte Child Support Law Firm

 Losing a job is stressful, as is attempting to get your child support order changed.
 Turn to an experienced Charlotte child support lawyer at Blood Law to help make this time less stressful.
 Your attorney will review your circumstances, inform you of your options, assist you in completing the necessary documents, and obtaining the proof you will need.
 They will do whatever they can to help you get a child support modification as soon as possible.

 The Charlotte attorneys at Blood Law have assisted numerous clients in modifying their child support order after the loss of a job.
-Contact us today to schedule your free case review by calling (704) 286-0570 or use our confidential online contact form.
+Contact us today to schedule a case review by calling (704) 286-0570 or use our confidential online contact form.